 As a business owner, it’s completely normal if you have questions about tax registration, what expenses you can claim, or how to keep a good bookkeeping system.
-You’ll want to make sure your accountant knows how to support you from the beginning and give you the correct advice.
+You’ll want to make sure your accountant can support you from the beginning and give you the correct advice.

 - Sole Trader registration with Revenue